 Work of art: Talk about avant-garde!
 An artist will memorialize your life by mixing your ashes into a painting for a starting cost of $899 per piece.

 As a writing utensil?
-In the event you don’t feel useful in the afterlife… A British designer will convert your ashes into pencil leads and engrave your name in the foil on the side.
+In the event, you don’t feel useful in the afterlife… A British designer will convert your ashes into pencil leads and engrave your name in the foil on the side.

 Cryonics: Often used as humorous fodder in cartoons, cryonics is very real.
-There are currently two companies the Cryonic Institute and Alcor who provide cryonic facilities for 200 people who are hoping to cheat the afterlife and live again in a fully preserved state.
+There are currently two companies the Cryonic Institute and Alcor that provide cryonic facilities for 200 people who are hoping to cheat the afterlife and live again in a fully preserved state.
 Cryonics involves freezing your body at 120 degrees Celsius to prepare you for an expected thawing at some point in the future.
 There are a number of “cryonic” services that come with hefty fees, but the average cost starts at $150,000.

 The ultimate tree-hugger package: Far too technical to discuss here, scientists can mix and mingle your DNA with that of a plant for a mere £20,000.
 Most people opt to be a tree.
 Biopresence began as a student project at the Royal College of Arts in London.

 As fluid as water: Aquamation or liquefying a body is the process of returning your remains back to its natural watery state.
 The human body is about 70 percent water.
 Once the remains dissolve into water, the water can be used as a fertilizer for plants and flowers.
 The concept is the same as cremation without the use of an incinerator, but rather the remains are put into a water capsule for liquification.
 This burial is considered more environmentally friendly than traditional burials.